Jean-Baptiste-Lasselle/all-i-know-about-golang/website/src/content/questionomicon/questions.md

 ## Design Patterns Questions

+* [ ] How to add a good logging system in my golang app ?
+How to use the slog framework, see https://go.dev/blog/slog
 * [ ] How can I implement inversion of control/Dependency Injection in Golang? (patterns, frameworks?)
 * [ ] A typical CI/CD for a CLI app ? for a webb app ?
 * [ ] A typical CI/CD for a terraform provider?